Car Rental Croatia Tips

 - Local comments and advice about the picturesque routes of your tour

 - Expenses (if any) associated with driving over the border into Italy, Hungary, etc.

 - Inquire about traffic signs you must observe.

 The majority of car rental companies have offices at each airport.
 Inquire about the one-way driving price if you do not intend to return the car to the location of rental.

 Documents and Driving License You Need When Driving in Croatia

-The car registration and insurance documentation must be kept in the car at all times.
+The car registration and coverage documentation must be kept in the car at all times.
 Leave them in the glove compartment so they are easily accessible if requested.
 Driving licenses from all foreigners are accepted and valid in Croatia.
 However, if you wish to stay for a longer period of time in Croatia (more than 6 months), you will need to get a Croatian driving license.

 Croatia Road’s Speed Limits